I passed a significant milestone the other day, while riding a city bus into work.

 As soon as the door whooshed open, the young’un (I’ll call her “Kiddo”) saw the Chinese lady and immediately looked at me with an expression that said, “Really BUB?
 You’re just going to sit there and not give up your seat to this dear, sweet grandmother?”

-Well, of course I was, but the lady hadn’t even stepped up yet.
+Well, of course I wasn’t, but the lady hadn’t even stepped up yet.
 Kiddo gestured at the lady and than back to me, her look quickly becoming a big “WELLLLLLL???”

 She was very expressive.